 "No. Well sort of...
 It was complicated.
 See Mother, this is exactly why I don't tell you things.
 You just can't keep your mouth shut," I sighed.

-My mother just shrugged innocently and smiled before switching the conversation back to the wedding.
-Lisa and I still didn't have our seats back...
-But I would get them.
 In fact I didn't even have to use words to make Evangeline move.
 I just narrowed my eyes at her, forced them to darken to a charcoal black, and clenched my jaw.
 It was a look I only gave people when I meant business or was beyond the point of mad.
 It was a look of pure revulsion.

 The second she glanced over and made eye contact with me though, she rose from the couch and plopped down in a single, old chair.
 I couldn't help but smile at that, especially as I watched her throat contract meaning she was swallowing nervously.